ZonglinY/ZonglinY.github.io/_pages/about.md

 ======
 <!-- \[2024.01].
 I will physically attend EACL 2024 at Malta!
 Please let me know if you want to chat with me! -->

 \[2024.04].
+I'm invited to be an area chair of ICML 2024 [AI4Science workshop](https://ai4sciencecommunity.github.io/icml24.html)!

+\[2024.04].
 I will take an invited talk at IJCAI 2024 [AI4Research workshop](https://ai4research.github.io/) on our [Inductive Reasoning for Social Science](https://arxiv.org/pdf/2309.02726.pdf) paper on August 5th!

 \[2024.01].
 Got one paper accepted to **EACL 2024**.
 Thanks to all my collaborators!